District of Columbia

 The decedent's surviving spouse is entitled to a value, not to exceed $10,000, in household furniture, automobiles, furnishings, appliances and personal effects.
 If there is no surviving spouse, the decedent's surviving children are entitled to jointly the same value.
 Rights to exempt property have priority over all claims against the estate, except the homestead allowance and the family allowance.
 These rights are in addition to any benefit or share passing to the surviving spouse or surviving children by the decedent's will, unless otherwise provided by intestate succession or by way of elective share.
 Sec.
 19-101.03.

-The surviving spouse or domestic partner is entitled to a "legal share" of the decedent?s estate.
-The legal shares is the amount of the estate the surviving spouse would have taken if the decedent had dies intestate.
-(See ?Order of Distribution? above.)
-By taking the legal share, the surviving spouse disclaims any interest passing to him/her by virtue of the decedent?s will.
-To be a valid disclaimer, the surviving spouse must disclaim her/her interest within six months of the decedent?s will being submitted to probate.
+The surviving spouse or domestic partner is entitled to a "legal share" of the decedent's estate.
+The legal share is the amount of the estate the surviving spouse would have taken if the decedent had died intestate.
+(See "Order of Distribution" above.)
+By taking the legal share, the surviving spouse disclaims any interest passing to him/her by virtue of the decedent's will.
+To be a valid disclaimer, the surviving spouse must disclaim her/her interest within six months of the decedent's will being submitted to probate.
 Sec.
 19-113.